bverbist/fetch-xl/README.md

 ### RequestBuilder
 * __goal:__ fluent api to build a fetch Request (e.g. url, headers, body, etc.)

+### RequestBuilderXL
+* __goal:__ Enhanced fluent api RequestBuilder that also allows the configuration of request/response/error interceptors and some debug logging.

 ### Interceptor
 * __goal:__
   * to intercept the request before it's executed/fetched, or to intercept the response or error that's returned by the fetch action